Socrates, the character and the historical figure

 "For I tell you, Thrasymachus, for my part that I am not convinced, neither do I think that injustice is more profitable than justice, not even if one gives it free scope and does not hinder it of its will" (Republic I.345a).

 Socrates gets Thrasymachus to admit that the "soul" (ψυχή) has a "function" (ἔργον), that this function is "to take care of things, to rule, to deliberate" (τὸ ἐπιμελεῖσθαι καὶ ἄρχειν καὶ βουλεύεσθαι), and that "justice is the virtue (ἀρετήν) of the soul" (Republic I.353d).
-Justice, in this case, because it is a virtue, makes the soul good.
+Justice, in this case, because it is the virtue proper to the soul, makes the soul good.
 It is the feature that constitutes human rationality in its most expert form.
 The just human being knows what is good and acts for its sake.

 "The just soul and the just man then will live well and the unjust badly?